ajcastanedag/UASPlan/App/Protocols/0_Introduction.md

 ### Get ready for the field

 in the following we will inform you on the different steps to get ready for the field.
 This includes mission planning, taking care of the equipment, get everything organised, packing lists and saftey protocols.
+This introductory page is to inform you about every step.
+The acutally planning starts on the next page (via the button create in the menu bar on top)

 **Please note:** printing and cross checking the emergency protocol, equipment and packing list is mandatory